tosc-rs/mnemos/rfcs/0000-wifi-buddy-interface.md

   conceptually simpler, and has the advantage of a clear and obvious ordering between data and control messages.
 It also means that we don't necessarily need to implement drivers for all the interfaces available on the ESP32-C3.
+  Avoiding the need to synchronize between messages on two different communication links is a significant advantage.

   Downsides of in-band control messages include that we must introduce some additional form of tagging of data sent on the SPI bus, in order  to indicate